Enhancing business thought-leadership and best-practice in the context of a dynamic continental and global market.

 Who are most likely to contribute to the intellectual life of the cohort through a combination of rigorous thinking and intellectual generosity.

-Please note that doctoral study is not for everyone and it is important that you assess yourself against the profile given in the Application Checklist, which can be downloaded.
+Please note that doctoral study is not for everyone and it is important that you assess yourself against the profile given in the Application Checklist.

 Fees and Regulations

 The fees for the doctorate at GIBS are calculated per year.
-For 2018, the full registration and tuition fees for both the Doctoral Programme and the PG Dip will be R45 000.
+For 2019, the full registration and tuition fees for both the Doctoral Programme and the PG Dip will be R48 300.
 These fees cover all tuition, materials, catering and use of facilities at GIBS for the year.